-One of my favourite tips to share with clients is this tiny wee strategy for getting the best out of your experience when you’re going on holiday.
-Whether it’s a long weekend or a month overseas, or anything inbetween or bigger, this simple practice can make a profound difference to how you experience your time away, and how you feel when you come back from it.
+One of my favourite tips to share with clients is this tiny but awesome strategy for getting the best out of your experience when you’re going on holiday.
+Whether it’s a long weekend or a month-long holiday, or anything in between, this simple practice can make a profound difference to how you experience your time away – and how you feel when you come back from it.

-It costs nothing and it takes five minutes.
+And it takes just five minutes.
 You’ve gotta love that.

 How often do we just pack a bag, pack the car or board the plane and take off, aware of where we’re going and that we really need a break, but with not much thought beyond that … perhaps apart from what books we want to take with us?

-I’ve noticed for myself and my clients that it can mean you get home and maybe it’s the day before you’re due to go back to work feeling any combo of relaxed, bummed, devastated, rested, uplifted, inspired, tired, content, refreshed and the list goes on.
-It can be just a tad hit-and-miss whether you get what you needed on holiday and feel ready to face the world again.
+I’ve noticed for myself and my clients that it can mean you get home and maybe it’s the day before you’re due to go back to work feeling any combo of relaxed, bummed, devastated, uplifted, inspired, tired, content, refreshed and the list goes on.
+It can be a tad hit-and-miss whether you got what you needed from your holiday and whether you feel ready to face the world again – or not.